-Regardless of which scope you go with, you’re going to be getting an incredible optical experience.
+When it comes to vortex vs primary arms, you’re going to be getting an incredible optical experience.
 Each scope offers six different levels of zoom.
-Th'e Strike Eagle does have a slightly higher range of vision between its highest and lowest zoom settings than either of the other scopes.
-On either model, you'll find an illuminated reticle to help you hit on target, every single time.
+The Strike Eagle does have a slightly higher range of vision between its highest and lowest zoom settings than either of the other scopes.
+On either model, you’ll find an illuminated reticle to help you hit on target, every single time.
 The Strike Eagle features a glass-etched reticle, allowing a highly intricate design.
-Both scope also offer coated lenses, ensuring that as much light as possible gets through the lens and to your eye.
+Both scope also offers coated lenses, ensuring that as much light as possible gets through the lens and to your eye.
 This ultimately means an easier time finding and hitting your target.
 The Strike Eagle’s lenses are built rugged, to keep them safe from scuffs and scratches.

 All of the scopes have a bundle of different quality-of-life features.
 The quality-of-life features of the Strike Eagle show through in two facts: first, the turrets in the Strike Eagle offer a slightly faster re-indexing than those of the Silver Series.
 Additionally, the Strike Eagle offers a “Fast Focus Eyepiece”, which lets you quickly focus your reticle so that you can make better shots quicker.
 However, the Primary Arms scopes also feature several different handy things, particularly the Advanced Combined Sighting System reticle which easily integrates bullet drop, wind, target movements, and range estimation.